leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

       QXAUTOMLCONFIG_SENSOR_ENABLE_MICROPHONE_ANALOG
       QXAUTOMLCONFIG_SENSOR_ENABLE_LIGHT
 ```
- 2. Enabled Sensor's FS and ODR
+ 2. FS and ODR of Enabled Sensors

- The sensor FS and ODR will be defined in this file if that sensor is enabled
+ The sensor FS and ODR will be defined in this file if the sensor/sensors is/are enabled

+ Examle:
  ```
  #ifdef QXAUTOMLCONFIG_SENSOR_ENABLE_ACCEL
  #define QXAUTOMLCONFIG_SENSOR_ACCEL_FSR  2.0f